johnsoncodehk/tsslint/README.md

 ## Key Features

-*   **Project-Centric**: Treats the **Project (tsconfig)** as a first-class citizen, aligning with TypeScript's internal architecture for efficient cross-file type analysis and Monorepo support.
+*   **Project-Centric**: Treats the **Project (tsconfig)** as a first-class citizen, enabling efficient cross-file type analysis and superior Monorepo support.
-*   **High Performance**: Runs as a `tsserver` plugin, sharing the existing `TypeChecker` to avoid redundant parsing and type-checking.
+*   **High Performance**: Runs as a `tsserver` plugin, sharing the existing `TypeChecker` to provide near-instant diagnostics without redundant parsing.
-*   **Zero Rules**: Comes with no built-in rules, giving full control to the developer.
-*   **Minimalist Implementation**: Extremely small codebase by leveraging existing TypeScript infrastructure.
+*   **Minimalist Implementation**: Probably the smallest linter ever.
+Zero built-in rules and minimal code overhead by leveraging native TypeScript infrastructure.
-*   **Direct AST Access**: Rule authoring uses native TypeScript APIs directly.
-*   **Low Noise**: Violations are reported as "Message" diagnostics, avoiding interference with compiler errors.
-*   **Built-in Rule Traceability**: Diagnostics automatically carry a source trace.
-In your editor, you can jump from a reported error directly to the exact line in your **rule's source code** that generated it.
+*   **Rule Traceability**: Built-in debugging support.
+Jump from a reported error directly to the exact line in your **rule's source code** that triggered it.

 ## How It Works